edang65/Twitch-Toxicity-Profiling/README.md

 -Everett

-Update 9/1/2020:
+Updated 9/1/2020:
-- Node 1: General Sentiment Analysis of Twitch Chat across the community
+- Node 1: General Sentiment Analysis of Twitch Chat across the community - IN PROGRESS
+- Node 2: Toxicity Levels of Top Broadcasters - NOT STARTED
+- Node 3: Behavioral Responses to Moderation Styles - NOT STARTED
+- Node 4: Analysis and Actionable Insights to Improve Moderation - NOT STARTED